 There are different classes of National Insurance depending on the type of business you run.

-Small business owners often have enough on their plate without having to sift through reams of jargon to understand what they owe the HMRC.
+Small business owners like you often have enough on your plate without having to sift through reams of jargon to understand what you owe HMRC.
 Hopefully this article has helped to define some of the most common taxes you’ll encounter.

 Just remember – they may seem daunting but it’s vital you complete your taxes fully and in good time.
 The faster they’re done, the faster you can get back to managing your day-to-day and growing your business.